merubin/portfolio_management_system/README.md

 # Portfolio Management System  - GA WDI-12 Project 2 By Mike Rubin

 The Portfolio Management System project is a full-stack application project  This program will  allow users to create a GA portfolio from the various projects they have completed.
 During the course of a student’s WDI program they will create both projects and their portfolios.
-This program will gather this information into a data model consisting of Users, Projects and Portfolils and allow a student to create a portfolio to show various projects.
+This program will gather this information into a data model consisting of Users, Projects and Portfolios and allow a student to create a portfolio to show various projects.
 Portfolios can be created either from an individuals work or groups of individuals.
 This will allow work done to be created and shown in various ways allowing portfolios created by category that may fit the requirements of a specific job or employer.

 ### User Stories